Executive Director and Founder

-Chris Skinner is a motivational speaker, author and counselor.
-He is one of the most heroic people of his generation.
-Chris has already begun to receive the recognition he has earned for his remarkable work with people of all ages.
+Chris Skinner was a motivational speaker, author and counselor.
+He was one of the most heroic people of his generation.

-He is the recipient of the 2007 National Spinal Cord Hall of Fame’s “Emerging Leader Award” and 2013 “Courageous Man Award” presented by North Carolina Boys Academy.
+He was the recipient of the 2007 National Spinal Cord Hall of Fame’s “Emerging Leader Award” and 2013 “Courageous Man Award” presented by North Carolina Boys Academy.

-Chris Skinner is a Radford University Alumni, who has obtained a Bachelor of Science in Interdisciplinary Studies, and a Master’s of Science in Community Counseling and Human Development.
+Chris Skinner was a Radford University Alumni, who obtained a Bachelor of Science in Interdisciplinary Studies, and a Master’s of Science in Community Counseling and Human Development.
 He also worked on a Masters of Christian Education from Dallas Theological Seminary.